-- 1. Certifications from agencies that they will not hold passports against the will of workers. - 2.
-Signs in dormitories in native languages that access to passports cannot be denied.
-One agency refused to sign the certification.
-They were terminated.
-Risks of Modern Slavery in Our Supply Chain - Tier One Non-Affiliated Suppliers Our non-affiliated Tier One suppliers provide services to us in Australia such as administrative, professional, logistics and other related services.
+Risks of modern slavery in our supply chain -Tier One non-affiliated suppliers Our non-affiliated Tier One suppliers provide services to us in Australia such as administrative, professional, logistics and other related services.
 Most suppliers are either large international logistics companies or local suppliers in Australia in industries considered low risk.
-Australia is considered a low-risk jurisdiction, ranked as a BBB on the Global Slavery Index.
+Australia is considered a low-risk jurisdiction, ranked as a low-risk jurisdiction on the Global Slavery Index.
 We consider these suppliers to have a low level of risk because these industries are not considered high risk in the Australian context.
 In addition, we screen all suppliers before engaging them and ensure all of our suppliers abide by our Code of Conduct through our contracts with them.
-We have conducted a risk assessment of our supply chain on the basis of our Tier One Suppliers (our Australian suppliers, Maxeon and HSPV) and our Tier Two Suppliers (the suppliers of Maxeon and HSPV).
+We have conducted a risk assessment of our supply chain on the basis of our Tier One Suppliers (our Australian suppliers, Maxeon and HSPV/HSNE) and our Tier Two Suppliers (the suppliers of Maxeon and HSPV/HSNE).
 To assess the risk of modern slavery of our suppliers of solar products, we completed an initial desktop assessment based on publicly available materials, including the Global Slavery Index, various ESG/human rights newsletters and websites, and participation in the UN Global Compact.
 This included an analysis of (i) the local conditions in the country where we employ workers; (ii) the qualifications and status of the workers employed; and (iii) any other red flags that came to our attention (through consultations with specialist third party service providers, grievance mechanisms, etc.).
-Where risks came to our attention, we took further steps as described in this Statement.
-Our Reference Point:
+Where risks came to our attention, we took further steps as described in this Statement. moxeon Our Reference Point: